 1965 and Beyond

 (second revision 8/8/99)

 Al and Jim Tracy quietly withdrew from the KKAA in 1965 to create the "Tracy's International Schools of Self-Defense" which would never charge for a belt test.
 With my brothers out of the KKAA I became its sole director, and withdrew the KKAA from the IKKA when Ed began charging a belt testing fee for all belts.
 The primary reason for withdrawing from the KKAA was, however, my brothers had developed a business system that was changing the way the martial arts was run.
 Their business system worked not only for Kenpo but for other karate systems and they began taking schools into their new organization that taught Japanese and Korean styles of karate.
-I opened my own Tracy's Kenpo Karate Studio later that year and remained close to Ed.
+I opened my own Tracy's Kenpo Karate Studio in March that yearand remained close to Ed.

 When karate began its rise to popularity in the mid 1960s, Tracy's dominated the tournament scene and over the years nearly 80% of the world-class Kenpo fighters had trained under the Tracy system.
 Because of this, and the practicality of Kenpo in real fights, Kenpo developed such a reputation that many martial artists, including Tae Kwon Do instructors, would claim they teach Kenpo, even though they do not.

 Ed Parker saw how successful Tracy's was becoming and tried to copy us.
 The Tracy business system was built on the same principles proved in other service/sales businesses and successfully used by Arthur Murray Dance Studios.
 One of the San Jose student, Tom Connor, who would eventually gaining a Green Belt, was a former Arthur Murray's instructor, and introduced their system to Tracy's sales for Kenpo.